greenm01/ec4x/docs/ec4x_specs.md

 3. Crush your opponent's will and force them to capitulate.
 4. Employ a combination of tactical prowess and subversion to outfox your opponents.
 5. Focus on economic development and population growth to outperform everyone else.
-6. Let your rivals destroy one another, then clean House afterwards.
+6. Let your rivals destroy one another, then clean house afterwards.
 7. All of the above.

 This list is not exhaustive.
 Use whatever means the game allows to win.